ABSTRACT SUBMISSION GUIDELINES

 - Abstracts must be original and will not be considered for presentation if they have been published as an article or have been accepted for publication (including manuscripts) in printed or electronic formats upon the 31 May 2018 (submission deadline).

-- Abstract submission will be closed on 31 May 2018 at 23:59 GMT +7.
+- Late-Breaking Abstract open until 30 June at 23:59 GMT +7.
 No further edits to abstracts, author additions or changes to author information will be possible after this date.

 - Notifications of acceptance will be sent to corresponding authors by 30 June 2018.